Ssururx/TissueMethylomeClock/10_dmr_comparative_analysis/README.md

 * `tissue_comparison_summary.txt`: A technical summary of DMR and gene body vs. promoter findings.

 **Current Status:** The comparative genomic landscape is now mapped, revealing a promoter-focused pattern of aging in blood versus a gene-body–focused pattern in the brain.
-Enabling us to move on to **Step 11: Enhanced Epigenetic Deconvolution and Causal Inference**
+Enabling us to move on to **Step 11: Latent Cellular Architecture and Causal Aging Dynamics**

 ---